Aside from playing competitively and winning professional matches, many esports players have another obsession: anime!

 Jacky “EternalEnvy” Mao (or EE-sama as his fans would call him) is one of the earliest weeaboos in esports.
 This Dota 2 player is just passionate about anime, and even his own fans recognize the importance of anime in his life.

-Much like the other esports personalities on this list, EternalEnvy owns a glass case of anime figures.
+Much like the other esports personalities on this list, EternalEnvy owns a glass case of figures.
 We can feel that Kyubey figure staring at us, real-time.

 EternalEnvy also goes on occasional Japan trips and brings home a lot of figures and souvenirs to add to his collection.